Some of us distrust God because we question the fairness of his salvation plan.

 In the New Testament, Jesus distilled the Ten Commandments into a few principles.
 His key followers amplified these truths in their writings.

-Those of us who are familiar with the New Testament recognize our inherent sinfulness each time we violate these principles and their related amplifications.
+Those familiar with the New Testament recognize our inherent sinfulness whenever we violate these principles and their related amplifications.

 After Jesus died on the cross, God rescinded the sacrificial protocols prescribed in the Old Testament.

-God deemed the death of Jesus to be the ultimate atonement for all sin.
-His death eliminated the need for any further sacrifices.
+He deemed the death of Jesus the ultimate atonement for all sin, eliminating the need for any further sacrifices.

 God now bestows mercy and grace upon those who repent of their sins and put their faith in the atonement of Jesus by asking him to be their personal Savior.